Last modified on January 13th, 2024

 Whether you already make coffee at home or you’re going to start, creamer is essential to cut down the acidity of coffee and give you a great flavor.
 Before heading to the store, there are certain features to look for in a creamer that won’t raise your blood sugar.

 First, we want to choose a creamer that is low in carbs.
-When we eat foods that have carbs, our bodies turn those carbs into sugar during digestion.
-Low carb equals low sugar as sugar is a type of carb.
-Aim for a creamer that has 3 grams of carbs or less per serving on the label.
+When we eat foods that have carbs, our bodies turn those carbs into sugar during digestion which raises blood sugar.
+I prefer to eat my carbs versus drink them, so I aim for a creamer that has 3 grams of carbs or less per serving on the label.

 Have you ever gotten a really upset stomach and/or diarrhea after eating a sugar-free candy?
 You can blame sugar alcohols for that.